loophp/iterators/README.md

 foreach ($iterator as $key => $value); // This will work. foreach ($iterator as $key => $value); // This will also work.
 ```

-### SimpleCachingIteratorAggregate

-This iterator has the same features as `CachingIteratorAggregate`.

-The only difference is that this iterator only cache the values,
-not the keys.

 ### PackIterableAggregate